 “I like any type of vintage vessel,” says Rosenow, whose vases include flea-market finds like old trophies and milk glass.

 “It makes your flowers feel so much more personal if they’re sitting in one of your great-grandmother’s old water pitchers.”

 “It’s helpful to make a grid when you are using a vase that has a wide mouth,” says Rosenow.

 “You can use either clear cellophane or floral tape to support top-heavy flowers.
-Just cut the stems and insert in grid openings.”
+Just cut the stems and insert into the grid openings.”